Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 2. Repetition is the key to success

 You created your list of the most possible to be asked questions and prepared your answers.
 You practiced your tone of voice and the way you will be responding.
-But, something is still missing in order to be 100% ready for the interview.
-This is repetition.

 • Repeat the answers in your mind before the interview.